How To Use And Configure WordPress Widgets – Part 3

 Pages Widget settings - sort options

-To prevent certain pages from showing in the widget, enter their Page Ids separated by commas into the Exclude field of the Pages widget …
+To prevent certain pages from displaying on your sidebar, enter their Page Ids separated by commas into the Exclude field of the widget …

-Links to your blog’s pages will now show in your sidebar menu …
+Links to the pages will now display on your sidebar …

-Tip: You can add multiple Pages widgets to the sidebar.
-This is handy if you need to display different groups of pages on your sidebar area (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to your sidebar section.
+This is handy if you want to display separate page groups on the sidebar (e.g. “Products”, “Legal Pages” etc.)

-Now, let’s add a widget to display external links on the sidebar.
+Now, let’s add a widget that will display external links on the sidebar menu.

-Before adding a Links widget to the sidebar, we recommend setting up the Links feature first …
+Before adding a Links widget to your sidebar, we recommend setting up the Links feature first …

 WordPress Links screen